 - Make sure that you have the latest version of Great Gadgets installed in your Jira instance.
 If not, you can install the app from Atlassian Marketplace: https://marketplace.atlassian.com/search?query=stonikbyte+great+gadgets

 - Create a new filter in Jira (or use an existing one) that includes the Jira issues that you want to track.
 It must include the resolved issues.

 - Decide on which Jira dashboard you want to add the chart.
 Create a new Jira dashboard or choose an existing one.

 - Add the Release Burndown/Burnup Chart gadget (yes, the name Release Burndown/Burnup Chart is correct) to your Jira dashboard by clicking the Add Gadget button from your Jira dashboard and then by selecting and adding the Release Burndown/Burnup Chart.

 - Configure the gadget.
 At Release Issue Filter, enter the filter that you created before.
-As you can see, the Intervals of length is configurable and you can choose to calculate by Story Points, Issue Count or Original Time Estimate or by any other numerical custom field defined in your Jira instance.
+As you can see, the Intervals of length is configurable and you can choose to calculate by Story Points, Issue Count, Original Time Estimate or by any other numerical custom field defined in your Jira instance.

 - At series to display, choose to display only Burned and Current Scope.

 - Make sure to check the option Continue to display data after release end date